-Origin of avocadoaltered (infl. by earlier Sp avocado, now abogado, advocate) < MexSp aguacate < Nahuatl a:wakaλ, avocado, lit., testicle; so named from its shape
+Origin of avocadoaltered (infl. by earlier Spanish avocado, now abogado, advocate) from Mexican Spanish aguacate from Nahuatl a:waka?, avocado, literally , testicle; so named from its shape

 - a.
 A tropical American tree (Persea americana) having oval or pear-shaped fruit with leathery skin, yellowish-green flesh, and a large seed.b.
 The edible fruit of this tree.
 Also called alligator pear .
 Also called avocado pear .

 Origin of avocadoAlteration ( perhaps influenced in form by obsolete Spanish avocado lawyer ) of Early Modern English avogato, avocato from American Spanish aguacate from Nahuatl āhuacatl avocado, testicle